Concurrent-Learning Based Relative Localization in Shape Formation of Robot Swarms (Extended version): Related Works

 \subsection{Distributed Shape Formation}

 Traditional researches on swarm formation control rely on consensus and graph theory \cite{Wang2014Auto, Ze2023TIE, Zhao2020Auto}.
-In these approaches, each robot achieves shape formation by tracking a predefined desired reference, either in a centralized or distributed manner.
+In these methods, each robot achieves shape formation by tracking a predefined desired reference in a distributed manner.
 However, the neighboring robots defined in the desired formation may be far apart physically, which is unreasonable in real applications.

-Inspired by the phenomenon in nature where groups of insects and animals can form various spatial shapes through local interactions among individuals \cite{Chen2014JRSI, Krieger2000Nature, Gelblum2015NC}, extensive behavior-based studies on shape formation of robot swarms are proposed.
-The existing behavior-based control methods for shape formation can be roughly divided into two classes.
-One class is based on goal assignment.
-In these methods, each robot is dynamically assigned a unique goal location using either centralized approaches such as network-flow algorithms \cite{Honig2018TRO} or decentralized approaches such as distributed auction \cite{Morgan2016IJRR} and task-swapping algorithm \cite{Wang2020TRO}.
-Once the robots are assigned unique goal locations corresponding to the desired shape, the subsequent task is simply to guide the robots to reach their respective goal locations.
-Many existing results such as distributed model predictive control \cite{Morgan2016IJRR}, optimal reciprocal collision avoidance \cite{Van2011VO} and planning based method \cite{Zhou2022SR} can accomplish this task effectively.
+One class of shape formation strategies that are widely studied is based on goal assignment.
+In these methods, each robot is dynamically assigned a unique goal location using decentralized approaches such as distributed auction \cite{Morgan2016IJRR} and task-swapping algorithm \cite{Wang2020TRO}.
+Once the robots are assigned unique goal locations, the subsequent task is simply to guide the robots to reach their respective goal locations.
+Many existing results, such as distributed model predictive control \cite{Morgan2016IJRR}, optimal reciprocal collision avoidance \cite{Van2011VO} and planning based methods \cite{Zhou2022SR}, can accomplish this task effectively.